Google Home review

 Google describes its new Home device as a hands-free smart speaker.
 Always-on, it wakes to the command “Okay, Google” or “Hey, Google”, and though you can’t currently change this wake-up command you can alternatively tap the centre of its capacitive-touch top surface should you begin to get a little tongue-twisted.
 Also see: How to set up Google Home

-It plays music, sure, but doing so isn’t a case of hooking up your phone via an AUX cable or Bluetooth and using it to blare out tunes.
-Instead, you stream music via online radio services, Google Play Music or Spotify Premium, or Cast-enabled apps.
-For now Google Home doesn’t support Bluetooth at all, with setup completed via Wi-Fi (dual-band 802.11ac is supported).
+It plays music, sure, but doing so isn't a case of hooking up your phone via Bluetooth and using it to blare out tunes.
+While you can now finally do that, instead you'll stream music via online radio services, Google Play Music or Spotify Free/Premium, or Cast-enabled apps.
 Also see: How to play music on Google Home without a subscription

 Google Home is perhaps better thought of as the physical home to the new Google Assistant voice assistant that debuted in Android Nougat on the Pixel and Pixel XL.
 Also see: How to use Google Assistant